Mahadevan2005/IITM-CGPA-CALCULATOR_V2/README.md

 # IITM BS DEGREE CGPA Calculator V2
 An intuitive web application designed to calculate the CGPA for the IITM BS Degree program.
-Users can select completed courses, input grades, and compute level wise CGPA based on predefined course credits, ensuring accurate and efficient grade tracking with a clean UI. 🚀
+Users can select the grades of completed courses, and compute level wise CGPA based on predefined course credits, ensuring accurate and efficient grade tracking with a clean UI. 🚀

 ## 💻 Built with